ryanwevans/rails-portfolio-project-camptivities-app/NOTES.md

   [x] add camp_id to activities table
   [x] add camp seed data
-  [x] add resources and nested resources to routes.rb [ ] add Camp index page
+  [x] add resources and nested resources to routes.rb [x] add Camp index page
-    [ ] link each Camp to the show page
+    [ ] add Description and Location to Camp table
-    [ ] Camp show page contains links to each of the Camp Activities indexed -this should look/be the same as the CampCounselor/Activities page -include form to sign-up for that
+    [ ] add Description and Location to Camp index and show pages [ ] add link to Camps index in nav bar
-  [ ] add/choose Camp name in new Activity form for admin users [ ] add Camp name to each Activity on Activities index page
+    [ ] link each Camp to it's show page
-    [ ] sort Activities index (all) page by Camp
+    [ ] Camp show page contains links to each of the Camp Activities indexed -this should look/be the same as the CampCounselor/Activities page -include form to sign-up for Activity or link to the Activity show page [ ] add/choose Camp name in new Activity form for admin users [ ] add Camp name to each Activity on Activities index page and on show page [ ] sort Activities index (all) page by Camp
   [ ] add Camp name to each Activity on CampCounselor/:id/Activities page
     [ ] sort CampCounselor/:id/Activities index page by camp